ttinoco/PFNET/README.md

 export PFNET_DOCS=../pfnet-docs
 ```

-To build the documentation.
-Run the following commands from the home directory of PFNET.
+To build the documentation, run the following commands from the home directory of PFNET.

 ```bash
 make docs  # build C library documentation